 Your location determines what is considered "medically necessary."
 A covered expense in Alberta might be an out of pocket expense in Vancouver.
 Each province and territory decides what is a priority in that healthcare plan.
 In turn, these priorities influence the cost and value of supplementary insurance.

-Almost all prescription drugs, short and long-term care for the disabled, dental care and vision care is paid out of pocket.
+Almost all prescription drugs, short and long-term care for the disabled, dental care and vision care are paid out of pocket.
 Get to know your local health policy.
-To accurately compare health insurance in Canada you need to know which “gaps” in public healthcare are important to you and your family.
+To accurately compare health insurance in Canada you need to know which "gaps" in public healthcare are important to you and your family.